ajsevillano/api.uniondistribuidora.com/README.md

 ## Motivation

-Despite of my frontend background, I wanted to create a basic Restapi in PHP to serve as backend on some of my projects.
+Despite of my frontend background, I wanted to create a basic Restapi in PHP using [PHP Slim 4 framework](http://www.slimframework.com/) to serve as backend on some of my projects.

 ## Installation